ErcinDedeoglu/sample-dotnet/README.md

-## Sample PrimeApps Project (.NET Core)
+## Sample PrimeApps Container Project (.NET Core)

-This sample demonstrates how to develop a PrimeApps project using .NET Core.
+This sample demonstrates how to create a PrimeApps Container using .NET Core and Github Actions.

 ### Prerequisites